nov05/udacity-deep-reinforcement-learning/README.md

 ## **👉 Unity ML-Agents Banana game project submission**

 1. For this toy game, two `Deep Q-network` methods are tried out.
 Since the observations (states) are simple (not in pixels), convolutional layers are not in use.
-And the evaluation results confirms that linear layers are sufficient for solving the problem.
+And the evaluation results confirm that linear layers are sufficient for solving the problem.
 	* **Double DQN**, with 3 linear layers (hidden dims: 256\*64, later tried with 64\*64)
 	* **Dueling DQN**, with 2 linear layers + 2 split linear layers (hidden dims: 64\*64)